 Interpersonal Psychological Therapy (IPT)

-These issues may be about conflict, change and loss in relationships, complicated bereavements, or lack of supportive/enjoyable relationships including difficulty achieving a give and take balance.
-In IPT ways of communicating with others is analysed in order to to improve these communcations.
-Between sessions tasks are not normally given.
-There are three distinct stages in this type of therapy, consisting of an introductory phase to help the patient to understand the treatment and make an inventory of relationships to assess significant people in the patient’s life and begin to understand where difficulties may lie and where support may be found.
+These issues may be about conflict, change and loss in relationships, complicated bereavements, or lack of supportive/enjoyable relationships including difficulty achieving a give-and-take balance.
+In IPT ways of communicating with others are analysed in order to to improve these communcations.
+Between sessions, tasks are not normally given.
+There are three distinct stages in this type of therapy, starting with an introductory phase to help the patient to understand the treatment and make an inventory of relationships to assess significant people in the patient’s life and begin to understand where difficulties may lie and where support may be found.
 Strategies to cope better with unsupportive people can be explored.

 This is a service offered to couples or individuals who are experiencing sexual problems such as loss of interest or desire, painful sexual intercourse, being unable to achieve penetrative sex, inability to achieve or maintain an erection, inability to reach orgasm.